La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/xagji.png" caption="xagji" definition="… is hungry"></pixra>

-Modal particles denoting place work the same way:
+Modal particles denoting place work in the same way:

 > **mi cadzu fa'a do to'o le zdani**
 > _I walk in the direction of you away from the home._

-Note that unlike **klama** the modal particles **fa'a** and **to'o** denote directions and not necessarily start or end points of the route.
-E.g.
+Note that, unlike **klama**, the modal particles **fa'a** and **to'o** denote directions, not necessarily start or end points of the route.
+For example:

 > **le prenu cu klama fa'a do**
 > _The person comes towards you._

-means that the person is simply moving into your direction but not necessarily to you (maybe to some place or person near you).
+means that the person is simply moving towards your direction, but not necessarily to you (maybe to some place or person near you).

 <!-- -->